 Stephanie Hammond, World Vision policy adviser for conflicts and disasters, just returned from a trip to South Sudan.
 During her two and a half weeks in the country, she met the people affected first-hand by conflict, price inflations, and lack of aid.
-This week, I spoke with a mother, Elizabeth*, whose eight-month-old daughter suffered from … Read More
+This week, I spoke with a mother, Elizabeth*, whose eight-month-old daughter suffered from severe … Read More

 On this World Refugee Day, we must protect education for all refugee children.
 Last week, Linda Hiebert, World Vision International’s partnership leader of education and life skills, testified before the Senate Foreign Relations Subcommittee about the barriers to girls’ education around the world.
 Linda focused on children affected by conflict and the difficulties that adolescent … Read More

 Stephanie Hammond, World Vision policy adviser for global conflicts and natural disasters, recently returned from Serbia where she visited World Vision relief programs along the Balkan refugee migration route.
-Walking down the row of buses in Šid, I noticed a refugee mother and her young child getting water at a pump attached to the … Read More
+Walking down the row of buses in Šid, I noticed a refugee mother and her young child getting water at a pump attached to the back … Read More

 Nisa held a blue crayon and started to draw on a clean, white sheet of paper.
 She was surrounded by brightly colored walls, pictures of cartoon characters, balls, bubbles, and dolls in one of World Vision’s child-friendly spaces in northern Serbia along the European migration route.
 This young girl and her family fled Syria’s violent civil war and were now making their way through Europe to gain refuge in Germany.
 Little Nisa quietly drew her picture as her family waited at the train station to embark on the next leg of their journey.
 They had come so far to reach this point, and traveled for nearly a month by the time they reached the Serbian train station.
 Now they just needed to continue their route from Serbia through Croatia, and then onto Slovenia, Austria, and finally Germany.